 Calendula is a sunny annual in the Asteraceae family and is not to be confused with its botanical cousin, the marigold (Tagetes spp.).
 It tends to prefer sunny locations with well-drained, somewhat rich soils.
 The pale yellow to vibrant orange flowers can be picked just as the buds begin to open (frequent picking encourages the growth of new buds, so – happy harvesting!).
 The buds will feel somewhat resinous and sticky (a good sign of its medicinal value).

 Calendula is an excellent companion plant in the garden, deterring a variety of pests and is also a lovely edible flower.
 Side note: the seeds are really cool looking and are easily collected from seasoned flower heads.
-Speaking of seeds, I get mine from Strictly Medicinal Seeds.
+Looking for a resinous calendula cultivar – try this one bred especially for herbalists!
 Learn more about growing calendula in this post.

 Calendula is quite a safe herb to use, both internally and externally.
 Avoid use on festering, infected wounds without using a strongly antimicrobial supporting herb concurrently, as wound closure may become too rapid, effectively sealing infection in.
 I would not recommend its use internally for pregnant women.
 Please consult your physician if you are pregnant, nursing, have a chronic illness, or are taking prescription medication before using this or any other herb.